osquery/osquery/docs/wiki/installation/cli-flags.md

 `--logger_rotate=false`

 When enabled, the **filesystem** plugin will rotate logs based on size.
 An example includes `/var/log/osquery/osqueryd.results.log` being rotated to `/var/log/osquery/osqueryd.results.log.1` when the trigger size is reached.
-Files after the first rotation will be gzip-compressed and will use the `.gz` file extension.
+Files after the first rotation will be Zstandard-compressed and will use the `.zst` file extension.
 A max number of log files will be maintained and logs overflowing this count will be deleted after rotation.

 `--logger_rotate_size=26214400` (25MB)